JackZhaoYK/REALMAN/docs/final.md

 ### 1. PPO
 PPO provides a more stable result compare to the Deep Q-network but at a cost of more training steps required.
-Initially, we used continuous movement in our environment, but the agent will use several steps to turn around instead of one movement, so we decided to use discrete movement instead.
+Initially, we used continuous movement in our environment, but the agent will still moving when they are supposed to stop the movement for one second in some cases.
+So we decided to use discrete movement instead.
 After adjusting all kinds of parameters like "sample_batch_size", "lr" and "evaluation_num_episodes", we wish our learning speed can be accelerated a bit more.

 ```python
 trainer = ppo.PPOTrainer(env=DiamondCollector, config={